holistic-web/toolbox/.project/scripts/new-tool-script/template/tool/README.md

 # {{tool-name-human}}

-#TODO: add a brief description of this tool hrere
+#TODO: add a brief description of this tool here

 ## Factsheet
 | **Category**            | **Value**     |